s-macke/SAM/README.md

 Reciter
 -------

-It changes the english text to phonemes by a ruleset shown in Appendix 3.
+It changes the english text to phonemes by a ruleset shown in the wiki.

 The rule
 	" ANT(I)",	"AY",